WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 	return
 ```

-Phew, that was hard!
+Gosh, that was hard!
 Now we need to write the predict method which must do the following: it needs to compute the euclidean distance between the "new" observation and all the data points in the training set.
 It must then select the K nearest ones and perform a majority vote.
 It then assigns the corresponding label to the observation.
 Let's go ahead and write that.

 ```python
 def predict(X_train, y_train, x_test, k):